costoffreedom/costoffreedom-book/book/opening:freedom/my-brain-on-freedom.md

 happening.
-In this sense dwarfish free knowledge actors are stupid, and will remain so til they crack the logic of collective action, mostly through huge free knowledge institutions, though other improved coordination mechanisms may help as well.
+In this sense dwarfish free knowledge actors are stupid, and will remain so til they crack the logic of collective action, mostly through huge free knowledge institutions, though other improved coordination mechanisms may help as well.</p>

-Diversity.
-Free knowledge movements aren’t very diverse, which contributes mightily to the costs of joining and scaling, and thus intelligence, in addition to missing out on intelligence benefits of diverse perspectives documented elsewhere.
+<p>Diversity.
+Free knowledge movements aren’t very diverse, which contributes
+mightily to the costs of joining and scaling, and thus intelligence, in addition to missing out on intelligence benefits of diverse perspectives documented elsewhere.
 Much has been written about lack of diversity in free